james-larsen/O365-email-attachment-processor/README.md

 ## Passwords

-The module for retrieving database passwords is located at **'./src/o365-email-attachment-processor/utils/password.py'**.
-By default it uses the 'keyring' library, accepts two strings of 'secret_key' and 'user_name' and returns a string of 'password'.
-If you wish to use a different method of storing and retrieving database passwords, modify this .py file.
+The modules for retrieving secured information are located at **'./src/o365-email-attachment-processor/utils/'**.
+The desired method should be specified in the **o365_accounts.json** file.
+All methods accept two strings of 'account_name' and 'password_key' and return a string of 'password'.
+If you wish to use a different method of storing and retrieving database passwords, You can use the "password_custom.py" file.

 If you require more significant changes to how the password is retrieved (Eg. need to pass a different number of parameters), it is called by the **'./src/o365-email-attachment-processor/main.py'** module.

-If you do wish to use the keyring library, create the below password entries ("account_name" is specified in the **o365_accounts.json** file below, "name" is specified under a given condition in the **_email_rules.json** files below):
+If you do wish to use the keyring library, create the below password entries.  "account_name" is specified in the **o365_accounts.json** file below, "name" is specified under a given condition in the **_email_rules.json** files discussed below:

 * For each o365 account:
     * account_name, o365_password_key